 Utah EMT Schools for EMT-Basic and EMT-Intermediate Programs

-Located in Orem, UT, Utah Valley University (UVU) awards various undergraduate and master degrees.
+Located in Orem, Utah Valley University (UVU) awards various undergraduate and master degrees.
 Opportunities in Emergency Medical Technology - Basic (EMT - B), EMT - Intermediate, nursing and fire science are included in UVU's array of academic programs.
 Each emergency services concentration is offered at UVU's Utah Fire and Rescue Academy (UFRA) and prepares students for careers as firefighters, fire inspectors and public safety officers.

 Certificate in Firefighter Recruit Candidate